 Overview of the problems, and a recommendation for a company that solves them.

-(Meanwhile the number of "reputation defender" companies has grown, and are now known as Online Reputation Management companies, or "ORM."
-However, they're still limited to trying to add positive pages about you to the Web, in the hope of pushing down the negative mentions.
-That can't hurt, but may not solve your problems; it's a bit useless to build a nice big positive Facebook page for you, when your problem is negative comments turning up in Google search.)
+The number of "reputation defender" companies has grown, and are now known as Online Reputation Management companies, or "ORM."
+However, most of them are still limited to trying to add positive pages about you to the Web, in the hope of pushing down the negative mentions.
+That can't hurt, but may not solve your problems; it's a bit useless to build a nice big positive Facebook page for you, when your problem is negative comments turning up in Google search.

 Definitions: Most online defamation used to come from trolls and energy creatures.
 The origin of "trolls" is uncertain whether it is about physical trolls who hide under bridges and attack passerbys, or comes from "trolling" for fish.
 In either case trolls are people who put out inflammatory posts to infuriate people.
 "Energy creature" has a clear origin, from the Star Trek TV series; these are trolls-to-the-max, and the more you fight back, the more they love it as they "absorb" your energy.
 Your anger is their strength.

 However that was the early 1990s, when most users were technically savvy and knew how to track down trolls; when free (and anonymous) email accounts didn't exist; and there were no wireless connections, so a troll couldn't conveniently go to a coffee shop and libel you anonymously.

 So today we also have have online sockpuppets, relatively non-technical people who still know enough to set up ten free email accounts, and log in from different fake user accounts to post libel about you. (http://en.wikipedia.org/wiki/Sockpuppet_%28Internet%29)